Marcell Ozuna Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

+- The Cubs pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.13).
+- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.17).

-- The Cubs surrender the sixth-fewest home runs in baseball (118 total, 1.1 per game).
+- Cubs pitchers combine to surrender 121 home runs (1.1 per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.